How is COVID-19 impacting camp operations and hiring in 2020?

 Is housing provided for summer camp staff?

-I applied for a position!
+I applied!
 What happens next?

 What are the steps of the summer staff hiring process?